rivertam2016/pyCMR2/README.md

 2. runCMR2.py:     A python script enabling a basic launch of pyCMR2

 5. graph_CMR2.py:  Code to reproduce the SPC and PFR curves from Figure 2 in Lohnas et al. (2015).

-The K02 files, as well as the original MATLAB version of this code, are all available on the website of the Computational Memory Lab at UPenn.

-Faster / more streamlined implementations of this code are in the pipeline.
-Stay tuned!